Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ### Example of Decomposition

-The following shows a store front, where customer can order items.
+The following shows a storefront, where customers can order items.
 The diagram below shows a monolith.

 ![image-20240417082058533](./res/Composition/image-20240417082058533.png)

 This can be modelled with microservices in the following way.
 Each service is behind the API Gateway, which unifies the different services.

-To get from the monolith to the architecture below, one could start of with the monolith, but put it behind an API Gateway.
+To get from the monolith to the architecture below, one could start off with the monolith, but put it behind an API Gateway.
 Then, piece by piece, replace parts of the monolith with a service.
 Since the API Gateway unifies the services, this would be transparent to the clients.

 ![image-20240417082144542](./res/Composition/image-20240417082144542.png)